Have questions about Resurrection? Find answers to some of our most frequently asked questions below.

 Adam Hamilton is our church’s founding and senior pastor.
 He has been married to LaVon for over 30 years, with two daughters and one granddaughter.
 You can read more about Adam in his staff bio.
 In addition to his role as Senior Pastor, Adam has authored 22 books that are known for helping readers to make sense of challenging theological questions, exploring the significance of the biblical stories, and equipping Christian leaders to be more effective in their work.
 To follow Adam, you can follow him on Facebook, Twitter, or follow his blog.

-We are one church, but we meet in four locations around the Kansas City area: in Leawood, West Olathe, Downtown Kansas City and Blue Springs.
+We are one church, but we meet in several locations around the Kansas City area: in Leawood, West Olathe, Downtown Kansas City, Blue Springs, and Overland Park.
 Each location uniquely fits within its own context and has its own ministry leaders.
 But all of our locations share a common purpose, vision and resources.
-This allows each campus to draw from the creative resources of a large church while still maintaining the relevance in the local community.
+This allows each location to draw from the creative resources of a large church while still maintaining the relevance in the local community.

 Worship is live at each location, though Pastor Adam typically preaches live in Leawood with the sermons delivered to the other locations via video.
 No matter which location you attend, you’ll find friendly people who are ready for your visit.